RULE 1: RULES

 7.1 CONVENE: TERM

 The Board shall on each odd numbered year elect one of its members as Chairperson.
-The term of office of the Chairperson shall be for two (2) years.
+The term of office of the Chairperson shall be for two (2) years unless the Board resolves prior to the vote for Chairperson to change the term to one year in accordance with Michigan law.
 The vice chairperson shall be elected annually for a one-year term.
 Both shall serve until their successors are elected.

 7.2 ELECTION OF CHAIRPERSON AND VICE CHAIRPERSON:

-In years when the Chairperson is to be selected, the Clerk, or the Clerk's designee, shall call the meeting to order, and shall preside over the meeting until the Board has elected its Chairperson and Vice Chairperson and Commissioners have been sworn into office.
+In years when the Chairperson is to be selected, the meeting shall be called to order by the Board Clerk.
+The oath of office may be administered by the Board Clerk or any official empowered under Michigan law to administer the oath to County Commissioners.
 Only organizational business shall be transacted by the Board until a Chairperson has been elected.
 A majority vote of the Commissioners shall be required for the election of the Chairperson and Vice Chairperson.

 In the event of the resignation of the Chairperson from the Board, the Vice-Chairperson shall assume the duties until a new Chairperson shall be elected by the remaining commissioners.
 Unless otherwise agreed, the election of a new Chairperson shall be held at the next regularly scheduled meeting of the Board.
 The new Chairperson shall serve out the remainder of the term created by the resignation.